DiannaBanana/SENG330-Exercise10-T6/Architecture_ADR.md

 uses Scala internally as well as in Twirl, the HTML templating language.
 The Play framework has been designed to support many of the critical details around routing, and server stability so that developers can focus more on functionality.

-In this app, we made use of a few of Play's features
+In this app, we made use of a few of Play's features:
 * Guice Dependency Injection
 * Testing Databuilders
 * Twirl HTML templates